Patterns of Heartburn or Angina Symptoms

 - It doesn't go away with rest or angina medicine.

 These changes in the pattern may be a sign that your symptoms are getting worse or becoming unstable.
 You should seek medical attention if these things happen.
+Unstable angina suggests that you are at high risk for a heart attack.

 Heartburn symptoms usually occur after eating, and can also be triggered by certain foods or activities.
 Some examples of things that may trigger heartburn include: